arduino/library-registry/FAQ.md

 Every hour, the automated Library Manager indexer system:

-1. checks every repository in the Library Manager list for new tags
+1. checks every repository in the Library Manager list for new tags, updating [the logs](#can-i-check-on-library-releases-being-added-to-library-manager) accordingly
 1. checks whether those tags meet [the requirements for addition to the index](#update-requirements)
 1. adds entries to the index for compliant tags
 1. pushes the updated index to Arduino's download server